haskus/haskus-manual/source/system/volume1/automatic_building.rst

 Getting started
 ---------------

-To start a new project, enter a new directory and uses the ``init`` command:
+To start a new project, enter a new directory and use the ``init`` command:

 .. code:: bash